As the end of a busy broadcast week approaches, Rush Limbaugh with the identical amount of energy we had at noon on Monday.

 Because after all, football's full of what?

-Violent brutish bullies when you get right down to it.
+Violent, brutish bullies when you get right down to it.

-Violent brute bullies who don't Know any better, who couldn't do anything else in life, and so they are trained and programmed to make themselves insane with never-ending hits to the head from the time they start playing Pop Warner all the way up to the NFL if they make it.
+And so they are trained and programmed to make themselves insane with never-ending hits to the head from the time they start playing Pop Warner all the way up to the NFL if they make it.

 They are victims of a brutish culture led by the American people who want to see brutal hits and injuries every Sunday.

-You what it is it it this is it's closer than you think.
+This is, it's closer than you think.

-What happens that a lawsuits fail?
+What happens if the lawsuits fail?

-Well, I don't know if what happens if they all aren't gonna fail.
+Well, I don't know what happens.

 There are so many of them.